openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 `transformed_claims_max_depth`: OPTIONAL.
 Integer value indicating the maximum number of functions in a chain of functions used to define a transformed claim.

+`transformed_claims_max_count`: OPTIONAL.
+Integer value indicating the maximum number of transformed claims an RP can define, excluding any Predefined Transformed Claims.
+If this is set to `0`, the RP may only use Predefined Transformed Claims.

 ## Error Conditions
 The following error conditions MUST be checked by an OP, in this order:

- 1. If the definition of a transformed claim provided by an RP uses more than `transformed_claims_max_depth` function applications, the OP MUST abort the transaction with an `invalid_request` error.
+ 1. If the definition of a transformed claim provided by an RP uses more than `transformed_claims_max_depth` function applications or the number of custom transformed claims exceeds `transformed_claims_max_count`, the OP MUST abort the transaction with an `invalid_request` error.
 The `error_description` provided by the OP SHOULD indicate the location and nature of the error.
  2. If an RP uses, in a definition for a transformed claim, a function not supported by the OP and therefore not listed in `transformed_claims_functions_supported`, or the wrong number of arguments, or a wrong type of argument, the OP MUST abort the transaction with an `invalid_request` error.
 The `error_description` provided by the OP SHOULD indicate the location and nature of the error.
  3. Each transformed claim is based on a single base claim, as expressed by the `claim` key in the definition of the transformed claim.
 In case this base claim is not known to the OP, or data is not available for this claim, or similar conditions, the transformed claim MUST be treated the same as the base claim.
 For example, if the base claim is unknown to the OP, the transformed claim is handled as if it were an unknown claim as well.
 If an End-User choses not to release the base claim, or the base claim is not released to the RP for some other reason, the transformed claim MUST NOT be released as well.